gepheum/soia-dart-gen/README.md

 print("Type descriptor deserialized successfully");

 // The 'allStringsToUpperCase' function uses reflection to convert all the
-// strings contained in a given Skir value to upper case.
+// strings contained in a given Soia value to upper case.
 // See the implementation at
 // https://github.com/gepheum/skir-dart-example/blob/main/lib/all_strings_to_upper_case.dart
 print(allStringsToUpperCase<User>(tarzan, User.serializer.typeDescriptor));